doc97/ChopChop/README.md

 Q1 2019.
 The theme this time was: **Simple Controls**.

 ## Getting started
-First please clone this repository,
+First, please clone this repository,
 ```
 $ git clone https://github.com/doc97/ChopChopChop.git
 $ cd ChopChopChop
 ```

-and, run the [Gradle](https://gradle.org/) command:
+and then run the [Gradle](https://gradle.org/) command:
 ```
 $ ./gradlew desktop:run
 ```

-This will start the game.
+This will start an instance of the game.

 ## Team members
 - [@Allufferi](https://github.com/Allufferi): Art